Eccentricities by JVG

 Coconut milk and coconut water cold process soap recipe.

-I doubled this recipe for this video, make sure to resize if making a larger batch using your favorite lye calculator.
+I doubled this recipe for this video.
+Make sure to resize if making a larger batch using your favorite lye calculator.

 I have shared several cold process soap formulations in the posts linked below.
 Take a look and you may find a favorite.